Lisbon’s Hidden Gems

 Check what’s on at the Largo Residencias while you are there, an interesting cooperative that operates as a guest house, artist-in-residence and cafe.
 This community hub develops initiatives offering social and cultural events that support the cultural and social inclusion of the neighbourhood's most vulnerable residents.

-Tagus Riverside
+Tejo Riverside

 Although you are likely familiar with Belém neighbourhood, the long walkway beside the river to get there from Cais do Sodré offers a whole other side of Lisbon to discover.
 Whether enjoying a relaxed stroll along the promenade or a bike ride, follow the seven-kilometre path to explore the many waterfront cafes, restaurants and museums along the way.